 There would be no point; I was now two weeks behind everyone and it would certainly affect my GPA (not to toot my own horn, however, at this point I had made Dean’s List and passed all my classes with flying colors!)
 To put that and my health in jeopardy was simply not worth the risk.
 I reluctantly e-mailed the Dean of Students and put in a formal semester withdrawal.
 My heart completely broken, I vowed that this disease would not keep me from going back to school in January.

 On September 1, 2006, I had my second colonoscopy.
 All it did was confirm active left-sided colitis.
 Whoop-dee-doo!
 We regrouped and I found myself taking obscene amounts of Asacol and weaning off Prednisone for three weeks.
 In the meantime, I kept in touch with my friends and tried to find a part-time job to keep myself busy.
 The meds were finally working and I didn’t have any problems.
 I felt so good that I went to Drake to spend Halloween with the gang.
 Throughout all of this they were extremely supportive.
 They’d keep me updated on all the latest gossip and even helped me get my books for next semester.
 In truth, I don’t know what I’d do without them.
 I consider myself one lucky duck to have friends who don’t judge me because I need to run to the bathroom fifteen times a day.
 Nobody ever gave me a hard time about it.
+I felt like I could be open about it to them.
 It has never been awkward.
 It gave me the strength to get through the “school-free” semester.
 I also found solace in the fact that one of my friends was diagnosed with Inflammatory Bowel Syndrome and experiences similar bouts of symptoms from time to time.
 She handles it very well in my opinion and our “bathroom buddies” status has made talking about the disease even easier.
 The time seemed to fly by and no sooner had I celebrated my 20th birthday than I was packed up and ready to boogie back to school.
 I didn’t think it was such a big dilemma after all.
 I had gone into my first year with status as a 2nd semester freshmen thanks for my AP credits from high school.
 Technically, my student status was in line with all of my friends.
 I moved into an apartment on the edge of campus on a snowy Saturday morning, ready to tackle anything that came my way.

 2007 proved to be worse than the previous year.
 I ended up leaving Drake after three measly days.
 After my first day of classes, I didn’t feel so hot.
 My stomach ached, my head pounded.
 It was all too familiar.
 Around 1 a.m.
 I’d finally settled down to bed when it hit me.
 I was in the bathroom half the night with bloody diarrhea.
 I called my mom about 4:30 in the morning with tears streaming down my cheeks.
 I couldn’t believe this was happening again.
 I’d just moved all my stuff in!
 I spent the evening with the girls hanging out!
 I was beginning to feel at home once more, as if nothing had ever changed.
 Like the last four months were a nightmare that I’d at last woken up from.
 My body dictated otherwise.
 My roommate at the time spoke with my mother on the phone and promised to take care of me.
 If my situation did not improve later on in the morning, my mom insisted on making the five-hour drive to retrieve me.
 My roommate stayed awake with me.
 She put on movies and kept me hydrated with water and Gatorade, as I refused to eat any food.
 In the morning, she even e-mailed my professors explaining the circumstances of my illness and that I was going home for treatment.
 My mother made the trip in four hours flat and by the early afternoon Mom whisked me off back home.
 Before my departure, the rest of my crew popped in to say goodbye and wished me all the best.
 For the second time in a year, I was forced to say farewell to my Drake family.
 In that hopeless instant, I never thought I’d see them again.